 Yearbook Club: This club will work on the school yearbook.
 The yearbook club students will learn how to design a yearbook, work on proper technique, and make the final school yearbook.

 What Happens on Tuesday, Wednesday, and Thursday?

 A day at school for T-W-Th students will begin with prayer, pledge of allegiance, and a bible lesson in the Student Center.
 The focus on T-W-Th is core academics.
 Teachers will teach on the three days and allow students time in class to work on their lessons.
 The goal is to accomplish all work for the week on T-W-Th at school.
 Students that do not complete work at school may have homework in the evening.
 Math and reading assignments will most likely require some additional work.
 All homework is due the following day of school.
 Most students will have at least one-one hour study hall during the school day, depending on their course load.

 Courses offered on T-W-Th: All courses are offered as regular or honors.

 Fitness and Health

-Students attending M-Th who need a class that is not offered on campus may sign-up to enroll in our online academy for an additional $250.00.
+Students attending M-Th who need a class that is not offered on campus may sign up to enroll in our online academy for an additional $250.00.
 CPA online academy offers remedial, basic, honors, and AP courses with over 135 courses.